www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2025-11-23-t67-use-unified-resource-folder.md

 This wastes a lot of time.
 Therefore, the md and xml folders will be abandoned in Maven projects.
 # Tasks
-* [ ] Even Maven projects mix file types in such folders.
+* [ ] Even Maven projects mix file types in resource folders.
 See https://github.com/apache/maven-resolver/tree/master/src/site
+* [ ] This is more about, making the website renders work with CommonMark files located in the generic resource folder.